 - Where will the parent live?
 At home?
 In a nursing home?

 - What kind of care does the parent need?

 - How should the parent’s money be managed?
 Who will manage it?

 - Who makes health care decisions for the parent?

 - Is a guardianship necessary?
 Who should the guardian be?

 - How should a deceased parent’s estate be divided?

-Mr. Karp understands that the parties in mediation bring to the table not only their immediate concerns, but their past relationships, family histories, and their personal financial and family concerns.
+As a top-rated elder law attorney, Mr. Karp understands that the parties in mediation bring to the table not only their immediate concerns but their past relationships, family histories, and their personal financial and family concerns.
 For example, one child may believe that as the parent’s primary caregiver, she is entitled to make the big decisions.
 A son who has fallen on hard economic times may believe that a deceased parent intended for him to have a bigger inheritance than a more financially successful sibling.
-Mr. Karp encourages all parties to express their opinions; ensures all are heard; and solicits and suggests alternative solutions.
+Mr. Karp encourages all parties to express their opinions, ensures that all participants are heard, and solicits and suggests alternative solutions.

-Contact The Karp Law Firm to learn more about Mr. Karp’s availability for mediation.
+Contact The Karp Law Firm to learn more about Florida Elder Law Attorney Joseph Karp and his availability for mediation.

 I am a Board Certified Marital & Family law attorney and when I come across an estate planning or elder law matter in my practice I refer it to Jonathan and the Karp law firm without hesitation.
 This is because I know they will ensure that every client I refer will receive the same high level of care and attention that I strive to provide to the clients in my divorce law practice.
 There are plenty of lawyers who know the law, but few who provide the type of “bedside manner” that clients deserve.
 I feel that a high level of service towards clients makes all of the difference.
 Jonathan and his firm (the Karp Law Firm) provide this level of service which is why I trust them with my referrals.